Since we’ve just ended another cycle of the five aspects of advancement, here’s this year’s edition of the midsummer nights’ assignment.

 Purple Cow by Seth Godin – Wouldn’t it be a remarkable thing to drive past a field of grazing cows, and see one that’s purple?
 You might even stop the car, grab your cellphone and take a picture of it, to show that you weren’t hallucinating.
 If you want people to stop what they’re doing and take a closer look at your school, your school must be remarkable, distinguishing it from other schools around it.
 Is it?

-Coming in at number 16 is my latest publication, Understanding Advancement: A Systems Thinking Framework for Today’s Faith – Based School.
+Those are the 16 “book” books.
+But if you really want an e-book, there’s my latest publication for school leaders, Understanding Advancement: A Systems Thinking Framework for Today’s Faith – Based School.
 It’s an eBook, it’s short, and it’s free.
-It’s the compilation of the series of previous daily tweets from @SchoolAdvance.
+It’s the compilation of the series of previous daily tweets from @SchoolAdvance, and is being offered to celebrate the new SchoolAdvancement.com Web site design launch.
 It’s available at http://www.lulu.com/shop/mike-ziemski-med/understanding-advancement-a-systems-thinking-framework-for-todays-faith-based-school/ebook/product-22274566.html

 Next week, we’ll take a look at a framework you can use to make Advancement work for you.
 Since you’re familiar with how a student’s schedule in your school looks, you may like this – a lot.